 Cindy has been Headteacher at Allenbourn Middle School since September 2015.
 Before joining Allenbourn, Cindy was Head at West Moors Middle School from 2013, leading the school from ‘Requires Improvement’ to ‘Good’ in April 2015.

 At the start of her career, Cindy worked for the Local Authority in Hertfordshire as a Special Educational Needs Officer.
 She then trained as a secondary History Teacher and worked in secondary schools for nearly ten years in a range of roles including Class Teacher, Head of Year, Head of Department, Assistant Headteacher with responsibility for Pastoral Care and Designated Safeguarding lead.

-Andrew Turrall (Executive Headteacher -Colehill First School and Hayeswood First School)
+Andrew Turrall (Associate Director-WAT and Executive Headteacher -Colehill First School and Hayeswood First School)